 Create pollinator-friendly lawns that are inviting to bees and other pollinators.

 Pollinators, especially bees, provide us with valuable services by pollinating plants that contribute to food production and beautify our landscape.
 Disturbingly, there is increasing evidence that many important pollinator species are in decline.
 As people develop more and more land, the amount of habitat where bees and other pollinators can nest and find flower resources (food) is shrinking.
 This is especially true in urban and suburban areas where farmland or natural habitats have been replaced by subdivisions and parking lots.
-Smart gardeners can make a difference by taking steps to reduce and minimize the impact of their practices on the decline of bees.
+Lawns that are aesthetically pleasing to most people create a dense, green carpet with almost nothing to offer pollinators and other beneficial organisms.

 Lawn alternatives to encourage pollinators

 For a more natural look, turn your lawn into a low maintenance prairie filled with native plants of varying heights and textures.
 For example, Helenium (sneeze weed), Globe thistle and Asclepias (milkweed) will create a diverse, colorful and eye-catching landscape all year round.
-You can gradually reduce the amount of turfgrass area within your current lawn and replace it with native flower beds or expand your ornamental plantings.
+You can gradually reduce the amount of turfgrass area within your current lawn and replace it with native flowerbeds or expand your ornamental plantings.

-Although pollinators get a bad reputation because some can sting, they are only interested in the food and habitat in your lawn and garden, and not interested in bothering you.
+Pollinators investigating flowering plants in your lawn are not likely to sting you.
+They are only interested in the food and habitat in your lawn and garden, and not interested in bothering you.
 As you look to make your yard more friendly for pollinators, remember to reduce the amount of chemicals you use in your gardens, never spray any flowering plants in bloom or bare soil, and always read and follow label directions.
 Reimagine (bee-imagine) your idea of a perfect lawn.
 Does it need to be a picture-perfect turf landscape, or a perfect paradise for you and pollinators?